PegahIm/AGL/README.md

 ```
 .
-├── Data/           Cleaned and classified data for Experiments 1–4 (.xlsx)
+├── Data/           Data for Experiments 1–4 (.xlsx)
 ├── Figures/        All figures reported in the manuscript
 ├── Mathematica/    Model fitting, model comparison, and model recovery
 └── R/              Experiment-wise statistical analyses (.Rmd)